 Use stainless steel pans.
-Aluminum will give an off taste to your syrup – and anyway cooking in aluminum containers is not good for your health as some studies have linked it to Alzheimer’s disease.
+Aluminum will give an off taste to your syrup – and anyway cooking in aluminum containers is apparently not good for your.

 Just make sure that you have sufficient support under the pan as copper is a soft metal and under heat the bottom may bow unless it is properly supported.

 Filling the pans

 Fill the pans to around 75% – otherwise the sap may boil over.
 As the moisture from the sap evaporates during the boiling process, keep topping up with additional sap at a steady rate.